 When you need an ignition interlock device installed in your vehicle, the first thing you need to do is learn how to use the device.
 And you also need to understand things you shouldn’t do.
 We've compiled a list of the top five steps to practice when you have a car breathalyzer to keep things running smoothly.

 1. Don't leave your car running.

 Some people get in the habit of leaving their car running unattended for a few reasons: letting it warm up during cold weather, running into the gas station or chatting in the parking lot with coworkers after work.
-However, your ignition interlock device can prompt you for a rolling retest at any time, and if you’re not in the car to hear the alert, you could miss the test.
+However, your ignition interlock device can prompt you for a random retest at any time, and if you’re not in the car to hear the alert, you could miss the test.
 This missed test counts as a failed test and will be reported, so make sure to shut off your vehicle whenever you aren’t driving.